typewritermonky/home-lab/setup/kali.md

    - Find your Kali Linux .vdi file -> Choose
 6. Finish

-# Steps - Networking
+## Steps - Networking
 1. Open VirtualBox -> Kali Linux -> Settings -> Network -> Change NAT to Host-only Adapter-> OK

-# Notes/Issues
+## Notes/Issues
 - RAM was already set to 2048 MB.
 If it isn't, set it to that.
 Otherwise, keep all other default settings in that section as-is.
 - You can get by with only 1 CPU, but performance might take a hit.
+- Once you get the IP from your Metasploitable VM, run ping [Metasploitable_IP] to verify that you can communicate with it from Kali.